Check out the differences between wired vs. wireless headphones to see which one best fits your lifestyle, preferences, and needs.

 Compatible with more modern devices

-Most wireless headphones are also foldable, making them easy to pack with your stuff for travels or simple day-to-day commutes.
+Most wireless headphones are also foldable and/or flexible, making them easy to pack with your luggage or take with you on simple day-to-day commutes.

 No more wires

-You won’t have to deal with knotty wire messes again (at least for your headphones).
-Also, you won’t need to buy expensive cable replacements in case your fragile headphone wires break.
+Going wireless also results in eliminating issues with annoying, tangled wires.
+You won’t have to deal with knotty cable messes again (at least for your headphones).
+And you also won’t need to buy cable replacements in case your fragile headphone wires break.

 Disadvantages of wireless headphones

 Wireless headphones have come a long way since their inception.
-However, there are still certain aspects to it that need improvement.
+However, there are still certain aspects to them that come with drawbacks.
 Below are some of the downsides of wireless headphones.

 Have you ever taken out your phone during a long train ride only to find out that it’s running low on battery?
 That could also be the case for wireless headphones.